brammittendorff/screeps-king/README.md

 npm install -g grunt
 ```

-After that we will need grunt-screeps
+After that we will need all npm packages so run

 ```
-npm install grunt-screeps
+npm install
 ```

 Then we need to set the enviroment variables